dmbarbour/awelon/AboutAO.md

         1/3        (rational)
         0xca7f00d  (hexadecimal)

-These representations are understood as exact rational numbers.
+In all cases, these are understood as exact rational numbers.
+Additionally, AO tags numbers with units, represented as a sorted list of `(label * number)` pairs.

-Additionally, literal numbers in AO are always given a unit structure, represented as data of the form `(number * units)`, where `units` is a static list (potentially empty, terminated by numeric 1) of `(label * integer)` pairs.
-Standard support for units provides better type safety.

-        3`m/s
-        1.4e2`kg*m^2
+        1.4e2`kg*m/s^2
         1/3`apple
         -12.3`C

-AO will read simple units as part of a number literal, of the form `x*y/a*b` (which puts b in the denominator), or `1/a`, or `m^N`.
-Only one `/` character is allowed, and exponents must be between 2 and 9.
-The semantics for these units, and any unit conversions, is left to user code.
+Unit checking for numbers provides an effective alternative to typechecking in many cases.
+Beyond providing a little structure, AO leaves interpretation or normalization of units to user code.
+The unit expression is assumed to be of the form `x*y/a*b`, allowing for `1/a`, or `m^N`.
+One `/` character is allowed, placing everything to its right in the denominator.
+Exponents, if used, must be between 2 and 9.

-AO supports two formats for text:
+AO supports two formats for text, both starting with `"`.

-        "Block text starts with double quote, by convention at a new line.
+        "Block text starts with double quote at a new line.
          Each continuing line must start with a space.
 On continuing, LF is kept, space is dropped.
-         The final line is terminated with `~` at start of the line, and LF is dropped.
+The final line is terminated with `~` at start, LF dropped.
         ~
-        :inlineLabelText

-Block text in AO is exactly the same as block text in ABC.
-Inline, label text is much more restricted: it is a pseudo-word whose meaning is just whatever text is after the `:` and before the word break.
-In the above case `"inlineLabelText"`.
-The intention of this secondary format is to simplify expression of labels in data.
-Empty text may also be expressed this way, using `:` by itself.
+            "inline text"

+Block text in AO is similar to block text in ABC.
+Inline text is much less flexible: it may contain spaces or tabs, but not newlines or quotes, and it must not start immediately after a newline (LF).
+There is no concept of escaping text built into AO, though developers are certainly free to create text then statically post-process it.
+There are many use cases for inline text: labels, short captions, micro DSLs (e.g. for regular expressions), and so on.
+Inline text may not start immediately after a newline.

 Blocks in AO use square brackets, and contain arbitrary AO code:

         [12.3 :foo dup bloop flip trip]

+Blocks may freely cross multiple lines, be nested, and so on.
+However, a large block is a strong hint that refactoring should be consisd

 Blocks are free to cross multiple lines, be nested, and so on.
 Of course, large blocks are a good hint that you should consider refactoring your code.